 The grep command outputs the entire matching line to the terminal.

-Q #34) How to create a new file and modify an existing file in vi editor?
-Also, enlist the commands used to delete information from vi editor.?
+Q #34) How do you create a new file and modify an existing file in the vi editor?
+Also, list the commands used to delete information from the vi editor.?

 Answer: The commands are: